valsamovich/java/README.md

 	}

-Object is a copy or instance of a class.
+Object is a copy or instance of a class:

+	Object object  = new Object();

 Class is a template for an object.
 Class has data & methods.
 "Super" keyword id used to access superclass data and methods "This" keyword is used to access  class level data